timon-schelling/INEZ-challenge/README.md

 # INEZ / Timon Schelling

 ### About
-This Project Is my participation in the INEZ-challege by it-talents.de(https://www.it-talents.de/foerderung/code-competition/edeka-digital-code-competition-08-2019)
+This Project Is my participation in the INEZ-challenge by it-talents.de(https://www.it-talents.de/foerderung/code-competition/edeka-digital-code-competition-08-2019)

 ### Features
 - Written in kotlin